HelixLauncher/Community-Guidelines/code-of-conduct.md

 deliberate way.
 Consideration and respect provides a basis for a solid community, and we request our members actions reflect these values.
-We also expect communities to refrain from talking about, or encouraging illegal activities, including, but not limited to, piracy, substance abuse, and theft.
+We also expect communities to refrain from talking about, or encouraging harmful activities, including, but not limited to, substance abuse and theft.

 Please take into account that online communities bring people together from many different cultures and backgrounds.
 It’s